-Since 1956, Morbern has been creating breakthroughs in the performance fabric industry.
+Since 1956, Morbern has been at the forefront of innovation – creating breakthroughs in the performance fabric industry.
 In addition to working directly with customers, Morbern partners with universities and other organizations for research and development projects that advance manufacturing and product capabilities.
 Recent work includes projects with the National Research Council in Ottawa, Queen’s University and University of Toronto.

 Read on to learn about some of the company’s most outstanding product solutions and breakthroughs.